i love stories. hearing them, telling them. cultivating them. finding a home for them.

 much like food, stories have informed my movement in and throughout the worlds i find myself navigating.

-I am lucky to have been cultivating and nourishing food stories at HRN for the last two years, honing my skills as an audio storyteller, and an audio storytelling educator.
+I was lucky to have cultivated and nourished food stories and storytellers at HRN for 2.5 years, honing my skills as an audio storyteller, and an audio storytelling educator.

-You can find the work I have developed with HRN below, in chronological order beginning in December 2022 through the current work I am busy with.
+You can find the work I developed with HRN below, in chronological order beginning in December 2022 through April 2025.

 writer, editor, executive producer